Chances are, we’ve all given feedback and been, to be blunt, total jerks about it.

-This job had an open office plan, so any discussions were heard by everyone — to circumvent this, I sent my coworker, Hermione, an email.
-While enough time has passed that I can’t remember the reason for the feedback, I can remember the effect: my coworker came up to me in person, crestfallen at the coldness of the email.
-(I do know that I signed the email “regards” — a detail I remember because my coworker was particularly thrown off by that.)
+As an example that we’re just pulling out of thin air and that definitely didn’t happen, imagine that at a previous job we worked somewhere with an open office plan.
+This can be an awkward environment in which to give feedback, because any discussions are heard by everyone.
+Say, to circumvent this, we sent a coworker, whom we’ll call Hermione, an email.
+Enough time has passed that we can’t remember the reason for the feedback, but we can remember the effect: Hermione came up to us in person, crestfallen at the coldness of the email.
+(We may have signed it, “regards” — a detail we’ll never forget and are honestly still cringing over, because our coworker was particularly thrown off by it.)

-Hermione asked if they could talk about the problem in person instead, and apologized for the mistake while I squirmed in discomfort and embarrassment.
-But I also apologized for my method and promised to direct my feedback to my coworker in person in the future — and with much less drama (perhaps even no drama?).
+Hermione asked if they could talk about the problem in person instead, and apologized for the mistake while we squirmed in discomfort and embarrassment.
+But, we also apologized for our method of communication and promised to direct feedback to Hermione in person in the future — and with much less drama (perhaps even no drama?).

 2. Your feedback checklist